nicfv/Me/www/posts/2026-01-09-sugar-rush.md

 - 1 **chocolate orange**, cut into chocolate orange slices.
 - 4 sticks of chocolate from *Goumas*, a candy store in Ohio.
 - 1 box of **buckeyes** from an Amish grocery store in Ohio.
 - 2 **Dubai chololates**.
-Everyone loves 'em, just gotta find out how well chocolate and pistachios go together!
+Everyone loves 'em, chocolate and pistachios go well together!
 - 21 triangular prisms of **Toblerone**.
 That's right, count 'em. **21**.
 - And a partridge in a pear tree?

-## Totals
+## Nutrition

 | Type | Quantity | Chocolate [g] | Sugar [g] | Calories | g Sugar/g Choc | Cal/g Choc |
 | ---- | --------:| -------------:| ---------:| --------:| --------------:| ----------:|